EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 You can browse and manage jobs via the [Active Jobs](./apps/active-jobs.md) app.

-For interactive app jobs (not those created by the [Job Composer](apps/job-composer) app), you can also use the [My Interactive Sessions](#my-interactive-sessions) page, which provides more app-specific information.
+For interactive app jobs (not those created by the [Job Composer](apps/job-composer) app), you can also use the [My Interactive Sessions](#my-interactive-sessions-page) page, which provides more app-specific information.

 ---

 ## My Interactive Sessions page

-Click 'My Interactive Sessions' (overlaid squares icon) on the menu bar to open the My Interactive Sessions page.
+Click **My Interactive Sessions** (overlaid squares icon) on the menu bar to open the My Interactive Sessions page.

 This page shows app-specific jobs that have been submitted, are running, or have completed.
 Each job has a [job card](#job-cards).